rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

 ### Multi-Headed Attention: A Key Building Block of Transformers
-One of the most important attentional components is multi-head attention.
+One of the most important attentional components is multi-headed attention.
 This allows the model to jointly attend to information from different representation subspaces at different positions.
-At its core, multi-head attention involves projecting the inputs into multiple "heads", where each head represents a different attentional representation.
+At its core, multi-headed attention involves projecting the inputs into multiple "heads", where each head represents a different attentional representation.
 Within each head, scaled dot-product attention is applied between the query, key, and value vectors.
 This produces an output for each head.

 The different heads are then concatenated and projected again to the final values.
-This multi-head approach provides the benefits of both summarizing the inputs and focusing on different positional and representational relationships.
+This multi-headed approach provides the benefits of both summarizing the inputs and focusing on different positional and representational relationships.
-Specifically, multi-head attention is used in three key places within the transformer architecture:
+Specifically, multi-headed attention is used in three key places within the transformer architecture:

 - Encoder Self-Attention: The encoder queries, keys, and values all come from the encoder's input.
 This allows each position to attend to all other positions and capture contextual relationships.
 - Decoder Self-Attention: The decoder queries, keys, and values come from the previous decoder outputs.
 Masking prevents leftward information flow and maintains auto-regressive order.